seqlrn/seqlrn.github.io/Readme.md

 	_Required reading_: Chao/Zhang Ch.
 1.2 through 1.4, 2.4 and 3.

-- **March 29: States and Cost Functions.**
+- **March 29: Cost Functions and States** ([slides](/pdf/03-costs-states.pdf))

+	We'll look at more fine-grained ways of modeling distances and similarities.
-	Understand how DP can be used on an abstraction of distances and states, and how that can be used for simple sequence decoding.
+	Understand how DP can be used on an abstraction of states, and how that can be used for simple sequence decoding.

 > _April 5: no class (Easter)_